Top Therapy Services That Need to Be Considered With Autism

 As I am very familiar with the law that regulates special services and challenges faced by school administrators in ensuring that the services are being provided, I am in a unique position of helping parents navigate the special service journey.
 The biggest challenge is differentiating between educationally relevant services and medically related services.
 There is a lot of confusion about educationally relevant services amongst school administrators, teachers, and therapists themselves.
-I am confident that I can help this child in receiving all the services that would help him make the most of his school experience.
+I am confident that I can help this child is receiving all the services that would help him make the most of his school experience.

 I am writing this to increase awareness amongst parents with special needs about resources available to them to better understand their child’s needs.

 I helped the parents in the language that needs to be used (nonconfrontational and objective instead of emotional and blaming) to revisit their child’s related service eligibility criteria.
 We were successful in requesting an addendum IEP meeting.
-I joined the IEP meeting via phone and was able to be a part of the decision making process.
+I joined the IEP meeting via phone and was able to be a part of the decision making the process.
 OT, PT and Speech evaluations were approved.

 All school districts, provide parents with a list of resources, however, very few parents actually look at the resources that are available to them.
 Most of these resources are FREE to parents.
 These resources are usually mentioned in your child’s IEP.
 If you feel you cannot locate these resources in the IEP, don’t panic- you can always call the special services director or your child’s case manager to find out where the resources are listed.